J2-2/MarbleCurves/README.md

 ### Rectangle Mode

 Ractangle mode can be selected by choosing the __rectangle__ option in the mode selector.
-This mode make it so that the cross section of the curve will be a rectangle with dimensions specified by __width__ and __height__.
+This mode makes it so that the cross section of the curve will be a rectangle with dimensions specified by __Width__ and __Height__.
 The middle of the curve will be centered on the top edge of the rectangle.

 __<ins>Parameters</ins>__